mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 differentiate a slow heartbeat in the polling protocol from a normal awaitable hello or legacy hello heartbeat in the new protocol.

+Why disable the streaming protocol on FaaS platforms like AWS Lambda?
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+The streaming protocol requires an extra connection and thread per monitored server which is expensive on platforms like AWS Lambda.
+The extra connection is particularly inefficient when thousands of AWS instances and thus thousands of clients are used.

+Additionally, the streaming protocol relies on the assumption that the client can read the server's heartbeat responses in a timely manner, otherwise the client will be acting on stale information.
+In many FaaS platforms, like AWS Lambda, host applications will be suspended and resumed many minutes later.
+This behavior causes a build up of heartbeat responses and the client can end up spending a long time in a catch up phase processing outdated responses.
+This problem was discovered in `DRIVERS-2246`_.

+We decided to make polling the default behavior when running on FaaS platforms like AWS Lambda to improve scalability, performance, and reliability.

+Why introduce a knob for sdamMode?
+''''''''''''''''''''''''''''''''''

+The sdamMode knob provides an workaround in cases where the polling protocol would be a better choice but the driver is not running on a FaaS platform.
+It also provides a workaround in case the FaaS detection logic becomes outdated or inaccurate.

 Changelog
 ---------